cs253/standalone-question-renderer/README.md

 and the result is  returned to the browser.

-The UML for the project is at:
+The URL for the project is:
 http://mgage.github.com/standalone-question-renderer/csc253_server_project.html

 The items in yellow are the scripts that should be written to connect the Ruby webserver and the